 Physical, Littoral and Coastal Oceanography team (OPLC)

-Improving our knowledge of the ocean state and of its predictability requires a thorough description of the physical processes involved in ocean dynamics through a large continuum of scales.
+Improving our knowledge of the ocean state and its predictability requires a thorough description of the physical processes that are involved in ocean dynamics through a large continuum of scales.

-The point of view of scale interactions federates the activities of our team, the members of which have skills that cover a wide range of fields in the areas of physical modelling and experimentation.
-In a context of global change, environmental and societal applications of the aforementioned fundamental researches take a growing part in the activities of the team, as a specific transverse thematic is now devoted to it at the MIO laboratory.
+The perspective of scale interactions dictates the activities of our team, the members of which have skills that cover a wide range of fields in the areas of physical modelling and experimentation.
+In the context of global change, the environmental and societal applications of the aforementioned fundamental research take a growing role in the activities of the team, with a specific transverse thematic approach now devoted to this research at the MIO laboratory.

 Vertical exchanges inside the water column and through its interfaces

 - Vertical fluxes through the atmospheric and bottom boundary layers